LucaParsani/Advent-of-Code-2k23---Mining-Rubies/README.md

 # Advent-of-Code-2k23---Mining-Rubies

 This year I decided to try solving the Advent of Code using only Ruby, let's see how it goes lol <br>
-The algorithms are not going to be optimized and/or could be extremely horrifying, I am trying to take a script-like approach and I will try to solve them with the least effort possible while having fun<br>
+The algorithms are not going to be optimized and/or could be extremely horrifying and dirty, I am trying to take a script-like approach and I will try to solve them with the least effort possible while having fun<br>

 - Day 1:
   - The string manipulation using regular expressions is waaaaaaay efficient.
 Almost made this too easy, looking forward to unravel other Ruby wonders